The epic list of church volunteer opportunities

 Teaching church volunteer opportunities

 There are many opportunities for volunteers within the church who want to work with children.
-These roles can focus on teaching bible study, scriptures, and fostering spiritual growth or help with core academic studies like reading, writing, and math skills.
+These roles can focus on teaching Bible studies, fostering spiritual growth, and helping with core academic studies like reading, writing, and math skills.

 Some teaching and childcare opportunities include: